Iago-Boardy/m-saas-e-commerce-florybal/README.md

 <h1 align="center" id="title">M-SaaS E-Commerce Florybal 🛍️</h1>

-<p id="description">A scalable and modern e-commerce platform tailored for Florybal, designed to explore advanced functionalities using Next.js, Prisma, Stripe, and cloud-native technologies.
-This is the final project for the **Information Technology (IT) course**.</p>
+<p id="description">A scalable and modern e-commerce platform for Florybal, designed to explore advanced functionalities using Next.js, Prisma, Stripe, and cloud-native technologies.
+This is the final project for the Information Technology (IT) course.</p>

 <h2>🧐 Features</h2>

 Key features of the Florybal M-SaaS E-Commerce platform:

-* SaaS Model
+* SaaS model for multi-tenant support
 * Advanced product catalog and inventory management
 * PostgreSQL database hosted on **Neon Console** with Prisma integration
-* Secure user authentication and authorization (AuthJS)
+* Secure user authentication and authorization using **NextAuth.js**
 * Integration with **Stripe** for seamless payment processing
-* Dynamic and responsive design with Tailwind CSS
+* Dynamic and responsive design with **Tailwind CSS**

 <h2>💻 Built with</h2>